Safety and Security

 What to do after a crime or incident occurs

 Volunteers are strongly encouraged to report safety concerns and incidents to Peace Corps staff.
-Staff has been trained and is prepared to provide medical, emotional, legal, logistical, administrative, and advocacy support to Volunteers who are victims of crime.
-Staff discusses all available options with affected Volunteers, and strict privacy controls are in place to protect Volunteers' confidentiality.
+Staff have been trained and are prepared to provide medical, emotional, legal, logistical, administrative, and advocacy support to Volunteers who are victims of crime.
+Staff will discuss all available options with affected Volunteers, and strict privacy controls are in place to protect Volunteers' confidentiality.

 Is Peace Corps service safe?